senexi/go-proto-micro/README.md

 [How to write go code](https://golang.org/doc/code.html#Workspaces) for details

+### binaries for code generation
-Once `go` is installed, you can use `scripts/installRequirements.sh` to get all the required binaries.
+Once `go` is installed, you can use `make install-requirements` to get all the required `go` binaries that are needed for code generation.
+You can check the script `scripts/installRequirements` to see what they are.

 ### make
 You need `make` to run the various goals in the `Makefile`.